Bryntum

 Creating a Gantt chart with Frappe Gantt

-The basic Gantt chart that we’ll create using Frappe Gantt will have the following features:
+The basic interactive Gantt chart that we’ll create using Frappe Gantt will have the following features:

 We’ll also build a Gantt chart using Bryntum Gantt for comparison.
-Once you’re done, you’ll have built both of the following charts.
+Here’s what you’ll build.

 You can find the code for the completed Frappe Gantt chart in our GitHub repository.

-We’ll start this project by cloning a Frappe Gantt chart starter GitHub repository.
 The starter repository contains all of the files that you’ll need to create the Gantt chart.
 It uses Vite, which is a development server and JavaScript bundler.
-You’ll need Node.js version 14.18+ for Vite to work.
-The dependencies needed for our Gantt chart are Frappe Gantt and SASS.
-The Frappe Gantt chart is dependent on SASS.
-Now install the dependencies by running the following command:
+You’ll need Node.js version 20.19.0 or higher for Vite to work.
+The dependency needed for our Gantt chart is Frappe Gantt.

 npm install